mozilla/mozmlops/README.troubleshooting.inference.md

 ## If you see a redis cleanup pod hanging there in the cluster for your deployment...

 it means some redis error has happened during killing your pod.

-In this case, do:
+In this case, run the following commands (You'll need k8s cluster access to run them - [here's how to get that](https://mozilla-hub.atlassian.net/wiki/spaces/DATA/pages/785514640/Deploy+inference+servers+to+production+GKE+using+Ray+Serve#Running-kubectl/helm-commands)):

     kubectl get raycluster -n <xxx> to get the raycluster name for your deployment.